Our Recruitment Process

 As part of the online assessment, you will be asked to answer some video interview questions.
 We are only interested in your answers, so please don’t feel the background in your video needs to be perfect.
 We realise that most of you will be in your house-share bedroom or at your parents dining room table (with those awkward family photos from school behind you!).
 We also want to see the real you so please don’t worry about your personal style coming through (piercings, tattoos, purple hair all allowed).

 There won’t be an assessor on the video, the questions will appear as text.
-You’ll have 30 seconds to prepare and two minutes to give your answer.
+You will have 30 seconds to prepare and two minutes to give your answer.
 Make sure you use the time effectively – be concise but make sure you answer all parts of the question in as much detail as you can.
 Focus on the future rather than giving lots of examples of past experiences.
 Please take a pause if you need some thinking time rather than ending the video prematurely.

 With AI, we know you’ll use it as a resource tool but remember not to rely on it completely or read directly from it when answering the questions.